Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Non-Parallel Split

 \section{Global PIQA: Non-Parallel Split}

-Thus, we construct Global PIQA, a physical commonsense reasoning benchmark for 116 language varieties.
-The primary split of Global PIQA is non-parallel (i.e. not translated across languages) to allow authors to write culturally-specific examples for their languages.
+Thus, we construct Global PIQA, a commonsense reasoning benchmark for 141 language varieties.
+The first split of Global PIQA, covering 136 language varieties, is non-parallel (i.e. not translated across languages) to allow authors to write culturally-specific examples for their languages.
 Following the PIQA dataset (\citealp{bisk_2020_piqa}; \S\ref{sec:related_work}), each example consists of a prompt and two candidate solutions, one correct and one incorrect.
-Each example can be used to evaluate either a pretrained-only model (Figure~\ref{fig:example}, center) or an instruction-tuned model (Figure~\ref{fig:example}, right).
-Determining the correct solution is designed to require physical commonsense reasoning, although we allow for fairly flexible definitions of physical commonsense (\S\ref{app:annotation}).
+Each example can be used to evaluate either a pretrained-only model (Figure~\ref{fig:example}, top) or an instruction-tuned model (Figure~\ref{fig:example}, bottom).
+Determining the correct solution is designed to require some form of commonsense reasoning, such as physical reasoning, temporal reasoning, cultural knowledge, or basic world knowledge.